 FISTS and CW OPS member.
 For me, the pleasure is in the QSO not the speed of the CW.
-I'm not really fast...about 25 wpm max.
-When a station comes back at 35 - 40 wpm and I'm calling CQ at 18 - 20 wpm , I guarantee I'm going to ignore the call.
-A QSO should be relaxing and enjoyable not work.
+I'm not really fast...about 25 wpm max after a good night's sleep and a strong cup of coffee...hi.
 I will absolutely always adjust my speed down to chat with a slower op.
 Really enjoy a good CW ragchew.
 Got into ham radio for the CW and never lost my interest in it.
 Found my old Vibroplex Standard the other day and am trying to come to grips with it again after using paddles only for the last few years.
 I DO NOT log the 599/73 "quick hits".
 When I start getting a run of 599 / 73...I close down and go topside.
-Only "barefoot" operation from here and 95% CW.

 If you're an animal lover (especially dogs) , you're good with me.
 We've adopted a greyhound rescue.
 He's a great dog....a 45 mph "couch potato" and gentle as a lamb.
 Only dog in this community that has a full plaid coat to keep him warm in the winter.
 He was pretty "rough" when he got off the plane but my XYL (VO1KD) gave him the TLC that only she can give and now he's shining like a new dime as you can see from the photo.
 Many thanks and kudos to the greyhound rescue association of Newfoundland for the fine work they do with these former racers !